 John teaches us, “If we are living in the light, as God is in the light, then we have fellowship with each other, and the blood of Jesus, his Son, cleanses us from all sin” (1 John 1:7).
 If we’ve committed our lives to God, then we’ve committed ourselves to live in the light.
 There’s no mention of keeping a list of sins to confess but rather a continuous purification from sin as we live out our Christian walk.

 The animal sacrifices in the Old Testament were inadequate as an atonement for sin.
 The writer to the Hebrews writes, “But instead, those sacrifices actually reminded them of their sins year after year” (Hebrews 10:3).
 God always knew this, but he sought to teach his people an important truth.
 Anything we do is never enough.

-Thank you Lord, for your grace that you give richly, freely, recklessly, plentifully, and at times, ridiculously.
+Lord, your grace is amazing and we thank you that you give it richly, freely, recklessly, plentifully, and at times, ridiculously.
 You aren’t stingy with your grace but you make it available to us, without us having to earn it or wait for it.

 Thank you for the bread that reminds us of your body broken for us so that we could be forgiven and live in a state of constant forgiveness.

 Thank you for the cup that reminds us of your blood spilled out for us so that we would be empowered to live new lives as your saints.